ioccc-src/mkiocccentry/jparse/json_util_README.md

 ...
     3	invalid command line, invalid option, option missing argument, invalid number of args ...
-    6	-n used and unable to convert arg into a numerical value 7	invalid range args
+    6	-n op=num however num cannot be represetned as a numerical value
 ```

 Other exit codes probably should fall under the "_internal error_" category